neo-project/docs/en-us/sc/getting-started-java.md

 typora-root-url: ..\..
 ---

-### How to use Java to write an NEO smart contract
+### How to use Java to write a NEO smart contract

-Smart contracts are written in high-level languages such as Java, C#, Python, Kotlin (and more...) and compiled into AVM (Neo's Virtual Machine bytecode) so they can run on the Neo network.
+Smart contracts are written in high-level languages such as Java, C#, Python, Kotlin (and more...) and compiled into AVM (Neo's Virtual Machine bytecode) so that they can run on the Neo network.

 We currently recommend C# for developing smart contracts.
 The Java compiler is still in development but the current version (neoj) can handle basic methods.

-This section contains a tutorial that guides you in configuring the Java development environment for NEO smart contracts and gives you an idea of ​​how to create a smart contract project and how to compile it.
+This section contains a tutorial that guides you in configuring the Java development environment for NEO smart contracts.
+It also gives you an idea of ​​how to create a smart contract project and how to compile it.

 Notes: The process involves the following steps:
 1. Write Java code (.java) for classes that extend FunctionCode or VerificationCode which is part of the Neo Framework Library (JAR)